5 Ways to Calm Your Limbic System

 The limbic system also plays a crucial role in regulating our behavioral and emotional responses, particularly those related to our basic survival needs, such as feeding, reproduction, caring for our offspring, and fight-or-flight reactions.

-In Julia's case, her brain became so overactivated that it saw everything as a “threat” causing her to activate to things, stressors and sensory information.
+In Julia's case, her brain became so overactivated that it saw everything as a “threat” causing her to be highly reactive to things, stressors and sensory information.
 Her overactive brain was in a near constant state of fight, flight or freeze by the time she began working with us in our BrainBehaviorReset™ Program.

 Parts of the Limbic System